13 Iron Rich Foods for Babies and Toddlers

 1. Meat and Poultry

 These are great sources of heme iron, especially red meats and liver.
-Try to remove all the fatty parts of the meat before cooking as it does not contain any iron.
+Try to remove all the fatty parts of the meat before cooking, as they do not contain any iron.
 You should cook the meat well before feeding it to your baby.
 Else, it can be difficult for them to chew and digest easily.
+Furthermore, meat and poultry should be included in a baby’s diet only after he turns 8 months of age.

 2. Egg Yolks

 Yet another of the good sources of iron for toddlers and infants alike, eggs are easily available and easy to cook and eat.
 Try to incorporate egg yolks into various recipes.
 This guarantees that your child gets a healthy dose of iron regularly without having to eat the same thing every day.
-Caramel custard or custard flan are some delicious options for dessert featuring egg yolks.
+Caramel custard or custard flan are some delicious options for desserts that include egg yolks.
+If you do want to include egg yolk in your child’s diet, do it after he turns 10 months of age.

 Excellent sources of non-heme iron-rich foods for infants, these varieties of rice might not appeal to your child if simply cooked.
 Try to add some flavour to it by stirring in vegetables, eggs, or meat depending on your food habits.